-emand for low cost, compact and low power receiver circuits for use in wireless communications has continued to increase.
+DEMAND for low-cost, compact, and low-power receiver circuits for use in wireless communications has continued to increase.
 In special applications such as deep space communications, receivers must be robust to radiation hardness and Doppler effect as well.
-Silicon on insulator (SOI) CMOS technology is attractive for deep space applications, offering high-performance, low power, and good radiation hardness.
+Silicon-on-insulator (SOI) CMOS technology is attractive for deep space applications, offering highperformance, low power, and good radiation hardness.
 Unlike standard CMOS, a layer of thin silicon film on the top of an insulator layer (buried oxide) is used in SOI to build active devices and circuits [1].
 The buried oxide SiO2 is used to isolate the active device thin-film region from the silicon substrate.
 Having the isolation between the active region and the substrate provides excellent immunity against high-energy particles.
-Thus, radiation hardness makes SOI CMOS ideal for the environment with high-energy radiation such as deep space and satellite applications.
-In addition, the parasitic capacitances at drain (C{db}) and source (C{sb}) junctions of SOI CMOS devices are smaller than those
+Thus, radiation hardness makes SOI CMOS ideal for the environment

-Manuscript received October 9, 2005; revised July 24, 2006.
-This work was supported by NASA Glen Research Center through a grant NAG3-2584.
+Manuscript received March 31, 2005 ; revised March 30, 2006, and July 24, 2006.
+This work was supported by NASA Glen Research Center under Grant NAG3-2584.
+This paper was recommended by Associate Editor W. Namgoong.